Skip to Content

 (Prayer Hill was covered by mist.)

 As we walked through the paddy fields, we took advantage of the reflection to snap some beautiful photos.
-Then, we came across an elderly Kelapit woman outside the longhouse.
+Then, we came across an elderly Kelabit woman outside the longhouse.
 Although she spoke in the Kelabit language. she claimed to have met us the day before at the market and was very friendly and conversing with us in English.

 Kamung Arur Dalan